nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     - Pros: Simple to save and load.
 More OOP-oriented and instinctive to understand.

-  - Pros: Easier to implement.
-Better experience for user, who can `cd` into the module and use one command `lsasg` to view all assignments.
-In contrast, if the assignments are under groups, the user has to `cd` into the module and choose a group to view assignments, before he/she can view all assignments.
-  - Cons: Not able to create assignments on the group level.

 ### \[Proposed\] Assign students grades for assignments

 #### Proposed Implementation